Battle of Kupres (1994): Prelude

 Following a new military strategy of the United States endorsed by Bill Clinton since February 1993, the Washington Agreement was signed by Croatia and Bosnia and Herzegovina in March 1994.
 The agreement ended the Croat–Bosniak War and established the Federation of Bosnia and Herzegovina.
 The political settlement allowed the ARBiH and the HVO to deploy additional troops against the VRS in a series of small-scale attacks designed to wear down the Bosnian Serb military, but the attacks claimed no territorial gains before October.
 The ARBiH adopted an attrition warfare strategy relying on its numerical superiority compared to the VRS, which suffered from manpower shortages.
 This strategy aimed for limited advances, without support of heavy weapons and means of transport—unavailable to the ARBiH at the time.

 In March-November 1994, the ARBiH conducted a series of attacks with relatively limited objectives, attacking the VRS at the Vlašić Mountain, the Stolice Peak of the Majevica Mountain and Donji Vakuf, as well as in the area between Tešanj and Teslić, near Brčko, Kladanj, Sarajevo, on the Bjelašnica and the Treskavica Mountain, Gračanica, Vareš, Konjic and Doboj.
 Further efforts were made, together with the HVO, against the VRS near Nevesinje in September-November, but most of the offensives made little or no gains.
 At the same time, VRS attacks north of Sarajevo were successfully repulsed.
 It was hoped by the ARBiH General Staff that the VRS could not muster sufficient reserves to hold off the simultaneous, relatively limited attacks.
 Little territory changed hands as a result of the ARBiH offensive by the end of October, but the VRS shortage of troops worsened.

 Kupres was of interest to the ARBiH and the HVO, albeit for different reasons.
-The HVO wanted to reverse April 1992 loss of the town, home to a significant Croat community before the war, and to control the Tomislavgrad–Bugojno–Šipovo road.
+The HVO sought to recapture the town, which had been lost in April 1992, and had been home to a significant Croat community before the war, and to gain control of the Tomislavgrad–Bugojno–Šipovo road.
 The ARBiH advance towards Kupres was planned as a secondary axis of its offensive towards Donji Vakuf, 20 km to the northwest, codenamed Autumn-94.
-The ARBiH wanted to deny the VRS a supply route passing through Kupres in order to weaken VRS defence around Donji Vakuf.
+The ARBiH wanted to deny the VRS a supply route passing through Kupres in order to weaken VRS defences around Donji Vakuf.

 It is not clear how the ARBiH and the HVO coordinated before their advance to Kupres.
 Most probably, the two forces' commands agreed on a simultaneous offensive against Kupres, without revealing actual battle plans to their counterparts.
 The HVO's contribution in the offensive, codenamed Operation Cincar, was planned jointly by the HVO and the HV.